A Common Mistake: Failure to Properly Test the Well Water Chemistry

 Some strains of coliform bacteria can survive for long periods in soil and water and can be carried into well casings by insects.
 Coliform bacteria are the most common contaminants found in private water systems.

-Private wells should be tested at least once a year for bacteria.
+Private wells should be tested for bacteria at least once a year.
 However, bacteria are only one of many possible contaminants.

 Lead and Copper